pubkey/rxdb/docs-src/docs/articles/frontend-database.md

 Frontend databases, including RxDB, are designed to integrate seamlessly with popular JavaScript frameworks such as [Angular](./angular-database.md), React.js, Vue.js, and Svelte.
 These databases offer well-defined APIs and support that align with the specific requirements of these frameworks, enabling developers to leverage the full potential of the frontend database within their preferred development environment.

 ### Simplified replication of database state
 Replicating database state between the frontend and backend can be challenging, especially when dealing with complex REST routes.
-Frontend databases, however, provide simpler mechanisms for replicating database state.
+Frontend databases, however, provide simple mechanisms for replicating database state.
 They offer intuitive replication algorithms that facilitate data synchronization between the frontend and backend, reducing the complexity and potential pitfalls associated with complex REST-based replication.

 ### Improved scalability
 Frontend databases offer improved scalability compared to traditional SQL databases.
 By leveraging the computational capabilities of client devices, the burden on server resources is reduced.
 Queries and operations are performed locally, minimizing the need for server round-trips and enabling applications to scale more efficiently.